doctorfree/RoonCommandLine/README.md

     # "roon -L" on that system.
 This will enable local execution of the
     # Roon Command Line scripts rather than remote execution via SSH.

+## Upgrades

+If you are upgrading from a previous version of RoonCommandLine, starting with Version 2.0.5, customization made to `/usr/local/Roon/etc/roon_api.ini` will be preserved.
+Unfortunately, upgrading from versions prior to 2.0.5 will not preserve those customizations.
+If you are upgrading from 2.0.4 or earlier it will be necessary to backup `roon_api.ini` and reapply your customizations to the newly installed `roon_api.ini`.
+If you are upgrading from 2.0.5 or later this should not be necessary but a backup prior to upgrading is recommended anyway.

 ## Remote deployment

 Recommended deployment of the RoonCommandLine package is to install the